CUTR-at-USF/gtfs-realtime-validator/README.md

 * [Implemented rules](RULES.md)
 * [Planned future rules](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+rule%22)

 Have a suggestion for a new rule?
 Open an issue with the ["new rule" label](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+rule%22).
+You can see the complete process for adding new rules on the [Adding new rules](ADDING_NEW_RULES.md) page.

 ## Building the project